By Shaun Markey –

 It’s not often that the directions to a new home in Westboro, conclude with the comment: “You can’t miss it.
 It’s the house with the bunny!”

 New infill homes in Westboro tend toward a modern look with an emphasis on dark exteriors, acrylic stucco, brick, glass and metal.
-The rich, coral colour of the exterior wooden siding, the cream coloured trim around windows and doors of the Tan/Edwards home, plus post and beam exterior details in natural wood stand in stark contrast to other new builds.
+The rich, coral colour of the exterior wooden siding, the cream coloured trim around windows and doors of this home, plus post and beam exterior details in natural wood stand in stark contrast to other new builds.

 While their home is new, Melinda and Malcolm are not new to Westboro.
 They’d rented places on Duncairn and Tweedsmuir Avenue years ago.